 How to Play the Royal Game of Ur

 The Royal Game of Ur dates back to 2600 B.C.
 It is the most complete ancient board game known to date.
-In 1926, Sir Leonard Woolley discovered the board and pieces while excavating the royal tombs in Ur (modern day Iraq).
+In 1926, Sir Leonard Woolley discovered the board and pieces while excavating the royal tombs in Ur.
+This ancient Mesopotamian city is located in now modern day Iraq and is said to be the birthplace of Abraham (Genesis 11:31).
 British Museum’s curator Irving Finkel discovered the rules on a cuneiform tablet where both the board and tablet are on display.

 Step 1: Start with a Blank Board